zenml-io/vscode-quickstart-extension/zenmlQuickstart/sections/trainingPipeline/trainingPipeline1.md

-# 🏔️ Step 5: Training Pipelines
+# Training Pipelines ⌚

 Now that we have our data it makes sense to train some models to get a sense of how difficult the task is.
 The Breast Cancer dataset is sufficiently large and complex that it's unlikely we'll be able to train a model that behaves perfectly since the problem is inherently complex, but we can get a sense of what a reasonable baseline looks like.

 We'll start with two simple models, a SGD Classifier and a Random Forest